Coly ME (Match Engine) API documentation

 Email Already In Use

-When creating a Person record, the user's email should be unique and not be reused unless the person has been removed from the platform:
+When creating a Tenant record, the user's email should be unique and not be reused unless the tenant has been removed from the platform:

 Archived Record Restriction

-For archived records, they are not allowed to be matched, or assigned to groups.
+For archived records, they are not allowed to be matched, or assigned to units.
 To achieve this, you would need to restore the record first:

 For non-archived records, you would have to archive the record first to disable/delete it: